Tax Season Officially Opens Today. Here's What to Know About Claiming Your 2025 Refund

-A quick reminder, since the dates can be confusing: What kicks off Jan.
-26 is the 2026 tax season for tax year 2025.
+A quick reminder, since the dates can be confusing: Jan.
+26 is the first day of the 2026 tax season for tax year 2025.
 That is, you'll be paying taxes — or getting a refund on taxes you already paid — on money earned from Jan.
 1 to Dec.
 31 last year.

 Over 60% of taxpayers received a refund in 2025, and there could be bigger refunds coming for the roughly 164 million Americans expected to file tax returns this year.
-According to the Tax Foundation, tax cuts ushered in by the One Big Beautiful Bill Act could add $1,000 to the average refund, which the IRS said was $3,167 last year.
+In a news release earlier this month, the IRS said the One Big Beautiful Bill Act, or OBBBA, passed last year by Congress could "help lower tax bills and potentially increase refund amounts" for taxpayers.
+According to the Tax Foundation, the OBBBA could add $1,000 to the average refund, which the IRS said was $3,167 last year.

 Even if you don't itemize your taxes, you might be looking at a bigger refund this year.
 In its news release, the IRS highlighted a new Schedule 1-A, which taxpayers can use to claim new OBBBA deductions like the additional $6,000 deduction for seniors.